vibr77/AppleIIDiskIIStm32F411/README.md

   - PA2 STEP2, ExtI2
   - PA3 STEP3, ExtI3

+Other GPIO:
+  - PB8 SELECT, ExtI8 HIGH on Disk II controller (used to define when the A2 is POWERED ON)
+  - PB9 WR Request, ExtI9 Active LOW when writing
+  - PA4 Device Enable, ExtI4 Active LOW when enable
+  - PB2 WR Protect
+  - PA7 WR Data
+  - PB0 RD Data
+  - PA11 _DISK3.5

 Button: External Interrupt 9-15 with Timer4 as a debouncer
   - PC13 BTN_DOWN